-Unless extended by written agreement with the complainant, the compliance officer shall prepare and send to the complainant a written report, as described in the section "Final Written Decision" below, within 60 calendar days of the District's receipt of the complaint.
+Unless extended by written agreement with the complainant, the compliance officer shall prepare and send to the complainant a written investigation report, as described in the section "Investigation Report" below, within 60 calendar days of the District's receipt of the complaint.
 (5 CCR 4631)

-For any complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, and bullying), the respondent shall be informed of any extension of the timeline agreed to by the complainant.
-The respondent also shall be sent the District's final written decision at the same time it is provided to the complainant.
+For any complaint alleging unlawful discrimination harassment, intimidation, and bullying, the respondent shall be informed of any extension of the timeline agreed to by the complainant.
+The respondent also shall be sent the investigation report at the same time it is provided to the complainant.